top of page

 Our Legal Structure

-Qualis, Qualis Residential, Qualis Commercial, Qualis Warm Home, Qualis Wind, Qualis Solarfield and Qualis SolarBee are a trading names of Qualis Energy Limited (Reg No. 16320369) and is registered in England and Wales at 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ.
+Qualis, Qualis Residential, Qualis Commercial, Qualis Warm Home, Qualis Wind, Qualis Solarfield, Qualis NewBuild and Qualis SolarBee are divisions and trading names of Qualis Energy Limited (Reg No. 16320369) and is registered in England and Wales at 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ.

 Qualis Energy Limited is wholly owned by Lime Arnold Group Limited.